Therapy And Support Groups For Social Skills Issues

 Development of socializing techniques

 This refers to how someone can learn new ways of interacting by watching the leader and other members.
-E.g., they notice the mannerisms the leader uses that show she's being a good listener, they pick up on the conversational style of one of the more friendly, happy-go-lucky members, etc.
+E.g., they notice the mannerisms the leader uses that show she's being a good listener, they pick up on the conversational style of one of the more happy-go-lucky members, etc.

 It can be very healing for people to belong to a tight, cohesive group where they feel accepted, especially if they've never had this experience before.